 In return, employers will be provided with an allowance of £15,000 to offset against levy payments.

 As payments are calculated and paid on a monthly basis in line with your actual pay bill – so may vary throughout the year.

 Funds are available on a 24 month rolling period, if you don't spend it you lose it after that time period.

 Non-levy paying organisations will have to pay 10% of the total cost of the apprenticeship – the remaining 90% (up to the maximum funding band assigned to the apprenticeship) will be paid by government.

-If you have less than 50 employees and are recruiting a 16-18 year old, you will receive 100% of the funding.
+If you have fewer than 50 employees and are recruiting a 16-18 year old, you will receive 100% of the funding.

 What are the new Apprenticeship Standards?